nextflow-io/training/docs/hello_nextflow/10_hello_seqera.md

     [Sign up](https://cloud.seqera.io/) to try Seqera for free or request a [demo](https://seqera.io/demo/) for deployments in your own on-premise or cloud environment.

-You'll learn how to use Seqera Platform within Nextflow CLI, the Seqera Platform GUI, and the API.
+You'll learn how to use Seqera Platform within Nextflow CLI command-line interface, the Seqera Platform GUI (Graphical User Interface), and the Seqera API (Application Program Interface).

-You can use Seqera Platform via either the **CLI**, through the **online GUI** or through the **API**.

 --8<-- "docs/hello_nextflow/seqera/01_run_with_cli.md"